 Some seed packets mention the seeds need cold stratification prior to sowing, but usually do not provide any helpful tips on how to do this.

-After wasting a few packets of seeds on failed attempts in my early years, I stumbled upon a fridge method that both improves germination rates and how long it takes the seeds to sprout.
+After wasting a few packets of seeds on failed attempts in my early years, I stumbled upon a fridge method that both improves germination rates and as well as improving the time it takes for the seeds to sprout.

 This is by no means a scientific study—just my own anecdotal evidence—but it has proven consistently reliable and is now part of my routine.